 At first, we need to uncheck things that there is no point to optimise and waste time on any non-influence things.
 So for sure, unselect and make fixed things like:

 - Unique name: can help you later in open trades to figure it out with trades that were created by exactly this instance of Neptune, also these have to be different if you want to use 2 or more instances of the same Neptune (let's say one for H4 and one hor H2).

 - Buy lots/sell lots – in my opinion, a good idea is to start low so make it fixed at 0.01, depending on your account.

-- News manager/close on news – for now, this is very important cause sometimes leaving news manager setting on makes memory leak on cTrader and your optimisation will hang and crash after few days or hours.
+- News manager/close on news – for now, this is very important cause sometimes leaving the news manager setting on makes memory leak on cTrader and your optimisation will hang and crash after a few days or hours.
 Because of that, remember to set it off and turn it on when you will use settings live.

 Optimisation Process & Taking The Best Settings

 After all this mumbo-jumbo precise clicking you can finally click Play and let it go.
 As we use tick data, it will take some time, some serious long time as you will see…

 At first, results will not look so impressive that you would like to use them live, more like meh:

 It's still in profit right?
 But drawdowns are crazy and would stress you totally on a live account.
 So let's wait some more and meantime look at what you should consider good settings.
 Personally, I like to sort results by fitness and then look at: